AdaCore/spark2014/docs/ug/en/source/how_to_write_loop_invariants.rst

    :lines: 23-26

-With this simple loop invariant, |GNATprove| now reports that the check on lines 27 is now proved.
+With this simple loop invariant, |GNATprove| now reports that the check on line 26 is proved.
 |GNATprove| computes that the value assigned to ``Med`` in the loop is also
 within the bounds of ``A``.